Hayan-ibra/one-minute/README.md

 ![Screenshot_20240904-122158_One Minute](https://github.com/user-attachments/assets/35e2c42d-d6df-4f0f-9bed-f57c2e60fca9)

-hope you like it and ill be happy if you can give advice and code.
+hope you like it and i'll be happy if you can give advice and code.